 Instructions

 - Press out the tofu to remove excess water for 30 minutes or overnight.
 Pat dry.
-Breaks into pieces, set aside.
+Place on a plate and using the back of a fork, crumble into pieces.

-- In a stand mixer or blender, combine all ingredients from the adobo peppers until the garlic cloves.
-Blend until creamy.
+- In a blender, combine all ingredients from vegetable stock to smoked paprika.
+Blend until well combined.
 Set aside.

-- Add in the sofritas sauce that you made and stir to combine.
-Continue to cook for about 2 more minutes so that it’s heated through.
+- Add in the sauce and stir to combine.
+Continue to cook until sauce is heated through.
+Sofritas is saucy so do not let the sauce evaporate.

 Video